ghas-training-material/mona-gallery/README.md

   <a href="#prerequisites">Prerequisites</a> •
   <a href="#mona-gallery">Mona Gallery</a> •
   <a href="#license">License</a> •
-  <a href="#maintainers">Maintainers</a>
+  <a href="#maintainers">Maintainers</a> •
-  <a href="#support">Support</a>
+  <a href="#support">Support</a> •
-  <a href="#learning-resources">Learning Resources</a>
+  <a href="#learning-resources">Learning Resources</a> •

 </p>

 ### Introduction

-This repository contains the source code for the delibrately vulnerable `Mona Gallery` web application which is used for security training purposes.
+This repository contains the source code for the delibrately vulnerable `Mona Gallery` web application used for security training purposes.

 ### Prerequisites

 If you want to run the `Mona Gallery` application, you will require Docker.
-You can run the application with a simple `docker compose up` commanfe.
+You can run the application with a simple `docker compose up` command.
 For more information on ports and services see the [docker compose file](./docker-compose.yaml).

 There are two users you can use to log into the app via OIDC integration.
-For details see the [passwords file](./passwords.txt).
+For details see [passwords file](./passwords.txt).

 ### Mona Gallery